Not all revenue is equal.

 Example:

-- A 3-year contract worth $180K = $60K ACV
+- A 3-year contract with a total contract value of $180K = $60K ACV

 - A 1-year contract worth $60K = $60K ACV